 Fortunately very few of us are likely to ever find ourselves in a survival situation, but we all spend some time outdoors.
 This time can become fascinating if we take our eyes off the smartphone, GPS or map for a few moments and ask the simple question, ‘Which way am I looking?’

 Tristan Gooley has written several books covering natural navigation:

 Steps in Learning Natural Navigation:

 2. The website contains lots of good stuff, but if I come across something really good I don’t always put it up here.
-I hold it back for my books or email newsletter.
+I hold it back for my courses, books or email newsletter.
 You can sign up to the free newsletter at the bottom of the page and unsubscribe instantly at any time.

 Natural navigation remains a little-known art and students are guaranteed to learn things that few others know.
 These are the things our ancestors once knew.